SalomonSuspect/WattWatch/README.md

 ![alt text](WattWatch.png)

 ### desktop_app
-desktop_app is written in python using PySide6.
+desktop_app is written in Python using PySide6.
 The desktop application is responsible for capturing data from the ebike and normalizing the data to send to the backend server called thundercloud.

 #### Data simulation
-For the time being ride data is being simulated by providing csv files of ride data in the format timestamp, long, lat, speed, batery state of charge.
+For the time being ride data is being simulated by providing csv files of ride data in the format `timestamp, long, lat, speed, battery state of charge`.
+Some sample ride data can be found in the `ride_files` folder.
 This data is assumed to be captured from the ebike and managed as such.

 ### thundercloud
 thundercloud is a backend server written using FastAPI to deliver a CRUD interface for storage and analysis.
-Currently the data storage is run time only.
+Currently the data storage is volitale only.

 ## Getting Started
 ### Dependencies